mitter.io

 Creating a new project

 Create a new Android app project by following the standard procedure listed below.
-Alternatively, you can skip the setup part by cloning our starter template and loading it into Android Studio.
+Alternatively, you can skip the setup part by cloning and loading it into Android Studio.

 To create a project from scratch, do the following: